The Agile Data (AD) Method

 • May require training and coaching of data engineers in agile development techniques.

-• Enables you to manage versions of databases, and the assets they are comprised of, across environments.
+• Enables you to manage versions of databases and the assets they comprise across environments.

 • Enables you to rollback portions of a database to previous versions.